PostPCEra/OmSriDocs/docs/19-ml-dl.md

 - The second layer in AI Habitat’s software stack is `Habitat-API`, a high-level library for defining tasks such as visual navigation and question answering.
 - The platform’s third and final layer is its most open-ended. `This is the concrete embodied task that systems are being asked to learn through simulation`.
 It’s also where users specify training and evaluation parameters, such as how difficulty might ramp across multiple runs and what metrics to focus on.

+### embodied AI platform

-### Standardizing embodied AI research through open, modular design
+Standardizing embodied AI research through open, modular design

 Facebook AI has explored the potential of embodied AI for years, including creating agents that communicate with each other to find their way through simulated NYC streets and agents that navigate virtual indoor environments in order to answer questions. `These efforts shared the common goal of developing versatile, problem-solving AI that leverages progress in traditionally distinct research areas, such as using natural language processing (NLP) to communicate with humans or agents, computer vision (CV) to perceive simulated environments, and reinforcement learning (RL) techniques that power the decision-making to navigate real-world spaces`.